Adult & Community Education

 - Australian Neighbourhood Houses & Centres Association [ANHCA]

-‘ANHCA represents nationally over 1 000 Neighbourhood Houses, Community Houses, Learning Centres, Neighbourhood Centres and Community Centres which are member organisations of their state and territory peak/representative bodies’.
+‘Represents nationally over 1 000 Neighbourhood Houses, Community Houses, Learning Centres, Neighbourhood Centres and Community Centres’.

 - AVETRA - Useful Links

-‘These links pages are designed to help researchers find information they need.
-It contains a wide range of links from both Australia and overseas’.
+‘Designed to help researchers find information they need.
+Links from both Australia and overseas’.

 - BBC - Skillswise

-While some areas are peculiar to the UK [e.g. courses, etc.], there are others which would be of value.
-Covers literacy and numeracy.
-BBC quality as well.
+Some areas are peculiar to the UK [e.g. courses, etc.].
+Others could be of value.
+Literacy and numeracy.
+BBC quality.

-‘The Excellence Gateway is the complete online service for everyone working in the further education and skills sector in England.
-The Excellence Gateway provides thousands of examples of effective practice and support documents to help develop your knowledge and skills which are free of charge to review and download.
-A wealth of material from learning and skills organisers and leading online resources is also available’.
+‘Provides thousands of examples of effective practice and support documents to help develop your knowledge and skills which are free to review and download.
+Material from learning and skills organisers and leading online resources also available’.

-- Free Resources [National Centre for Family Literacy]
+- Free Resources [National Centre for Families Learning]

-‘Whether you’re a parent, an educator or a volunteer, we have plenty of resources in our arsenal to help you fight illiteracy in your community.
-Explore our offerings to find resources’.
-US site.
+‘Whether you’re a parent, an educator or a volunteer, we have plenty of resources in our arsenal to help you fight illiteracy in your community’.
+USA.

 - Learning Communities Catalyst

-‘Learning Communities are groups of people - in towns, around centres, or in interest groups - who work toward making lifelong learning possible for everyone.
-The Learning Communities Catalyst is a space for practitioners to access and share information to help build and support Learning Communities.’
+‘Learning Communities are groups of people - in towns, around centres, or in interest groups - who work toward making lifelong learning possible for everyone’.

 - New Zealand Literacy Portal

-‘The New Zealand Literacy Portal is designed to provide a knowledge base of adult literacy information contributed by both New Zealand and international organisations.
-It provides a rich source of information for all people in New Zealand interested in adult literacy’.
+‘Designed to provide a knowledge base of adult literacy information contributed by both New Zealand and international organisations’.

 Reports & Research